metacpan/metacpan-cpan-extracted/distros/G/Game-Entities/README.md

     $view = $ECS->view(@component_names);

 Takes a set of one or more component names, and returns an internal object representing a _view_ for that specific set of components.
-Entities in the view are in no specific order, and this order is not guaranteed to remain the same.
+The order of entities in a view can be set with [sort](#sort) (see above for details).
+If no order has been set, then entities in the view are in no specific order.

-As a special case, calling this method with no arguments will generate a view which is guaranteed have all entities that were valid at the moment the view was created.
+A view generated with no components will include all entities that were valid at the moment it was created.

-Once a view has been created, it should remain valid as long as none of the components in the view's set are added or deleted from any entity.
+Once a view has been created, it will remain valid as long as none of the components in the view's set are added or deleted from any entity.
 Once this is done, the data returned by the view object is no longer guaranteed to be accurate.
 For this reason, it is not recommended to keep hold of view objects